zhongkaifu/RNNSharp/README.md

 In above example, according templates, the raw text feature set, features.txt, will be indexed as features.bin file in binary format.

 ## Performance
 Here is peformance results on Chinese named entity recognizer task.
 You could get corpus, configuration and parameter files from RNNSharp demo package file in [release section](https://github.com/zhongkaifu/RNNSharp/releases).
-The result is based on bi-directional BPTT-RNN model.
+The result is based on bi-directional model.
 The first hidden layer size is 200, and the second hidden layer size is 100.
 The result in below is from test corpus.

 Parameter               | Token Error  | Sentence Error
 ------------------------|--------------|----